dbabbs/hls-xyz-twilio-chatbot/index.md

 });
 ```

-Once Twilio is configured correctly, the above code will enable our bot to reply with 'Hello, there!' anytime you text the Twilio phone number.

-To get the server up and running, you're going to want to run `node server.js` (alternatively `nodemon server.js` to eliminate the need to restart the server) in the command line.
+To get the server up and running, you're going to want to run `node server.js` (alternatively `nodemon server.js` if you have it installed.
+This eliminates the need to restart the server) in the command line.
 In order to make your server publicly accessible, you'll want to run the command `ngrok http 1337`.
 Port 1337 is now exposed to the public internet.

 Copy the forwarding URL (highlighted in the below screenshot) provided by the ngrok console.

 ![ngrok](/img/0.png)

+[Configure a Twilio phone number](https://support.twilio.com/hc/en-us/articles/223136207-Getting-started-with-your-new-Twilio-phone-number).
 Take the copied URL and configure it as a webhook for your [phone number](https://www.twilio.com/console/phone-numbers/incoming).
 Under the Messaging header, paste this URL followed by /sms in the *message comes* in field.

 ![twilio url](/img/1.png)